Cretin-Derham Hall High School: Athletics

 Cretin-Derham Hall is part of the Suburban East Conference in the Minnesota State High School League.
-Prior to joining the Suburban East Conference, Cretin-Derham Hall played in the Saint Paul City Conference for twenty six years.
-The Raiders won their tenth state championship in football in 2009 with a 16–5 win over Eden Prairie in the title game.
-The Raiders most recently captured its third state championship in 2018 with 79–78 win over Apple Valley when Daniel Oturu scored the game-winner on an alley-oop dunk with .5 seconds remaining that was nationally recognized on ESPN.
+Before joining the Suburban East Conference, Cretin-Derham Hall played in the Saint Paul City Conference for 26 years.
+The Raiders won their tenth state football championship in 2009, defeating Eden Prairie in the title game.
+They won their third state basketball championship in 2018, defeating Apple Valley in the title game.